tonyanuge/docuflow_v2/README.md

 This repository represents an early, self-contained stage of this governed workflow-routing concept.
 It is kept public as an accurate record of that stage.
-Development of this idea continued afterward in a separate, private project that is not published here and is out of scope for this repository — nothing from that later work has been backported into DocuFlow v2.
+Development of this idea continued afterward in a separate, private project that is not published here and is out of scope for this repository, nothing from that later work has been backported into DocuFlow v2.
 If you're evaluating this repo, treat it as a snapshot of an earlier prototype, not the current state of the underlying idea.